alexram1313/course-scheduler-node/README.md

   - [x] GUI for adding courses
   - [x] GUI for displaying schedules
 - [ ] Regression Testing
-  - [ ] Build/choose regression testing framework
+  - [x] Build/choose regression testing framework
   - [ ] Build tests for each module
+    - [ ] Scheduling algorithm
+    - [ ] Front end, as appropriate
+  - [ ] Make an npm target for regression testing?
 - [ ] Polish it and add any other features
   - [ ] Additional preference categories:
     - [ ] Geographic distance between classes